Emory Integrated Genomics Core

 The EIGC infrastructure and services include:

-10X Genomics Chromium Controller.
+10X Genomics Chromium and Chromium X Controllers.
 An automated system that allows one to encapsulate samples into hundreds to tens of thousands of uniquely addressable partitions in minutes, each containing an identifying barcode for downstream analysis.
 Supports a wide variety of assays when combined with Illumina sequencing that include: Single Cell Gene Expression, Single Cell Immune Profiling, Single Cell Copy Number Variant Detection, Single Cell ATACseq, Genome sequencing, Exome sequencing, de novo Assembly of genomes.

 Invitrogen Countess.
 A digital cell counter and viability instrument.

-Two Magnetic Particle Processors.
-One Kingfisher Flex and one MagMax provide for automated extraction of RNA from FFPE tissue in 96-well format and DNA from FFPE tissue, fresh or frozen tissue, blood, blood products, saliva, urine, and cell cultures in 24-well or 96-well format.
+Magnetic Particle Processor.
+A Kingfisher Flex provides for automated extraction of RNA from FFPE tissue in 96-well format and DNA from FFPE tissue, fresh or frozen tissue, blood, blood products, saliva, urine, and cell cultures in 24-well or 96-well format.

 Tecan Infinite M200 Pro.
 Quantitates nucleic acids using either PicoGreen or RiboGreen fluorescence protocols.

-Eight Thermal Cyclers.
-Five Applied Biosystems 9700 Peltier-driven thermal cyclers, two MJ BioRad thermal cyclers, and one BioRad Tetrad with four 96-well gradient capable blocks.
+Nine Thermal Cyclers.
+Four Applied Biosystems 9700 Peltier-driven thermal cyclers, one MJ BioRad thermal cyclers, one Eppendorf Mastercycler, three BioRad C1000 and one BioRad Tetrad with four 96-well gradient capable blocks.

-Non-instrument computers - There are currently one MacPro tower, two MacBook Pros, two iMacs, three Dell Precision Workstations with 64-BIT OS, and five Dell PCs.
+Non-instrument computers.
+There are currently two MacBook Pros, two iMacs and thirteen Dell PCs.

 Next Generation Sequencing: